PavanRangani/docs/docs/prd/tasks/browse-my-tasks.md

 | Book Flights Tickets of John Brown    | 15 Mar 2022 | 02 Jan 2022 |
 | Send Quarterly Report to the client   | 15 Jan 2022 | 10 Jan 2022 |

 ## Browse Completed tasks

 - Show all completed tasks here.
 Each tasks group by year.
-- column are the same as the open tasks tab.
+- Column are the same as the open tasks tab.
+Only difference is below:
+  - `Completed By/On` column shows the name of the user who has marked that task as Done along with its completion date.

 - Sorting order: Task will be sorted descending order of done date.
 Latest done task will be at top.
-- Other logic of the `Blue dot` and `Recurring icon`  will be the same as the current tab.
+- Other logic of the `Blue dot`, `Recurring icon`  and `Priority` are same as the current tab.
 - On hover, show hover effect and vertmore action at the right side.
   - Vertmore action: `View Meeting`, `View Note` &  `Reopen`
   - `View Meeting` action is applicable to meeting task `View Note`  action is applicable to notes task.
 On click, redirects user to that meeting/notes view page.
-  - On click of `Reopen`, shows confirmation dialog.
+  - On click of `Reopen` action, shows confirmation dialog.
-- Shows star icon for `High Priority` & `Critical` priority tasks
+- Shows tasks count in table header.
 - On click of task, opens view dialog of that task.

 ### Scenarios of Browse Completed Tasks